jcao89757/SCINA/README.md

 # SCINA
-A semi-supervised category identification and assignment tool
+A semi-supervised category identification and assignment tool.